pupil-labs/pupil-docs/neon/neon-player/gaze-offset-correction/index.md

 # Post-Hoc Gaze Offset Correction

-There might be times where the operator may have forgotten to set the [offset correction](../../data-collection/offset-correction/) at the time of the recording, and you would like to adjust it Post-Hoc.
+There might be times where the operator may have forgotten to set the [offset correction](../../data-collection/offset-correction/) at the time of the recording, and you would like to adjust it post-hoc.

 While this is not yet possible in Cloud, you can achieve this, in Neon Player.